 Janet George Blocher

-Janet George Blocher joined the Worthington Resource Pantry as the part-time Communications and Data Specialist in late 2016 after spending many rewarding hours volunteering at the pantry.
+Janet George Blocher joined the Worthington Resource Pantry as the part-time Communications Specialist in late 2016 after spending many rewarding hours volunteering at the pantry.
 Janet spent the majority of her career as a faculty member at Capital University Law School.
 Before that, she practiced law in Columbus and in Atlanta, Georgia.
 She is a life-long volunteer and has committed herself to helping others in her community.
 She is thrilled to be helping our Worthington neighbors access food as well as information about available resources.

 Janet and her husband, Roger, have lived in Worthington for nearly their entire married life.
 Their two grown sons, Craig and Kyle, are products of the Worthington Schools.
 And Janet has a new addition to her family: baby Andrew arrived in November of 2016 in Orlando, Florida.
 Janet is happy to show you a picture -or two- or 100- of sweet baby Andrew.